shshakya/azure-powershell/src/CloudService/examples/CreateCloudServiceES.md

 ### Create an OS Profile

 Create an OS Profile in-memory object.
-OS Profile spcecifies the certificates which are assosiated to cloud service roles.
+OS Profile specifies the certificates which are assosiated to cloud service roles.
 Over here you will use the certificates that was created in previous steps.

 ```powershell
 $certificate = Get-AzKeyVaultCertificate -VaultName 'ContosoKeyVault' -Name 'ContosoCert'